 This new standard, the strictest in the nation, reportedly resulted in part from a lawsuit by an environmental organization, Natural Resources Defense Council v.
 Cal.
 DPH, No. RG12643520, (Cal.
 Super.
 Ct., Alameda Co., Aug.
 14, 2012), seeking information about chromium 6 groundwater contamination around the state.
 Groups representing industry and taxpayer interests filed suit against the state shortly after the standards took effect, seeking to prevent their enforcement.
 Cal.
 Manufacturers and Tech.
 Ass’n vs. Cal.
 DPH, No. 34-2014-80001850-CU-WM-GDS, am. pet.
 (Cal.
 Super.
 Ct., Sacramento Co., May 29, 2015).
 That case is still pending in superior court.

 A law passed by the California Legislature in 2015 allows water districts to phase in compliance with the new standards between now and 2020, but many water districts and HOAs are already complaining about the cost of compliance.
 The Coachella Valley Water District (CVWD) faced major backlash from the public in early June 2016 over plans to increase fees in order to raise $250 million for necessary upgrades to water treatment facilities.
 Many objections came from HOAs and their members, who potentially faced significant cost increases.
 The CVWD board president stated at a public meeting that the district might join a lawsuit against the DPH.

 Homeowner association attorney James G. Schwartz has advocated for the rights and interests of Bay Area businesses and business owners for more than three decades.
 We represent clients in both transactional and litigation matters, negotiating for them in conference rooms and fighting for them in courtrooms.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a knowledgeable and experienced business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a knowledgeable and experienced business advocate.

 More Blog Posts: